hokpe/StreetBasket/StreetBasket/Assets/Readme.txt

-SaloStreetBasket icon is copied from http://salostreetbasket.sporttisaitti.com and scaled to different sizes to meet icon size requirements.
+Street Basket icon is drawn with Gimp2